 All members of staff are reminded that all pupils who have challenging behaviour have an Individual Behaviour Plan and Handling Plan, which should be strictly adhered to.
 These plans are reviewed regularly at Behaviour Review Meetings and all staff are encouraged to make a contribution to the plans.
 A pupil's Individual Behaviour Plan and Handling Plan constitutes a Safe System of Work under the Heath and Safety Regulations.
-If any member of staff believes that an Individual Behaviour Plan and Positive Handling Plan is no longer effective/suitable for any reason they MUST discuss this with the Pupil Support Manager and the level 4 teaching assistant with responsibility for pupil support before making any adjustments to it.
+If any member of staff believes that an Individual Behaviour Plan and Positive Handling Plan is no longer effective/suitable for any reason they MUST discuss this with the Pupil Support Manager and the behaviour team before making any adjustments to it.